 Associates - where the Council exercises a significant influence and has a participating interest.
-No material entities meet these criteria to be included in the group.
+These entities are included in the group.

 Jointly Controlled Entities - where the Council exercises joint control with one or more organisations.
 No entities identified to be included in the group.